Fabricio872/RegisterCommandBundle/README.md

 ## Configure Entity

 To field to be asked from terminal you have to set fields to one of those input types:
-"string", "hidden", "hiddenRepeat", "password", "array"
+"string", "hidden", "hiddenRepeat", "password", "array", "dateTime"

 > note: "password" is same s "hiddenRepeat", but it gets encrypted